-As a manufacturer and world leader in technology, Canon supports the development of the next generation.
+As a manufacturer and world leader in technology, we support the development of the next generation.

 Canon Inc. hosts the Light Laboratory educational program for children through a partnership with Japan Science Foundation.

-Held in the Experiment Stadium corner of The Science Museum (Tokyo), operated by the Foundation, around 9,300 children experienced the wonders of the Light Laboratory in 2016.
+Held in the Experiment Stadium corner of The Science Museum (Tokyo), operated by the Foundation, 8,073 children experienced the wonders of the Light Laboratory in 2017.

 In anticipation of programming becoming a compulsory subject in Japan from 2020, in August 2017 Canon Imaging Systems (CIS) organized a “Robot Programming Class” for eight elementary school students at its Niigata head office.
 With support from CIS employees, the students used computers to program robots to throw dice.
 The class concluded with a game to see which of the programmed robots could get the highest score by throwing the dice furthest.
 Students expressed their impressions of the class afterwards with such comments as, “I enjoyed creating my own program,” and “It was fun getting (the robot) to make a human movement.”

 Optics technology is essential to a variety of major industries.
 Opportunities for the systematic study of optics in Japan, however, have been on the decline.
 To remedy this situation, Canon actively supported Utsunomiya University, which has a strong relationship with Canon’s Utsunomiya Office where the Optics R&D Center is located, to successfully establish the Center for Optical Research & Education (CORE) at the university.
 Since CORE was established in 2007, a total of 421 students have completed the optics course.
 In 2017, Canon dispatched six lecturers, including three visiting professors, to enhance the educational system.
 Canon will continue to support CORE and the development of optics technologies.

 With the aim of fostering the next generation of human resources, Canon has teamed up with universities around the world to hold special design classes.